Cnochur/Cnochur/README.md

-Cyber enthusiast navigating the realm of technology, with a passion for Python.
+Cyber enthusiast with a passion for programming with Python.